anshikaagupta/AutoPayX/README.md

 Use deployed app to check AutoPayX model: https://autopayx.vercel.app/

 # Run it in your local machine:
-Clone the repository to your local machine: git clone https://github.com/your-repo/ai-financial-automation.git Install the necessary dependencies and libraries as specified in the documentation.
+1) Clone the repository to your local machine: git clone https://github.com/your-repo/ai-financial-automation.git

+2)Install the necessary dependencies and libraries as specified in the documentation.

-Install requirements for streamlit app pip install -r requirements.txt Set up the environment and configure the solution parameters according to your requirements.
+3)Install requirements for streamlit app pip install -r requirements.txt

+4)Set up the environment and configure the solution parameters according to your requirements.

-Run Backend Server: uvicorn backend.app:app --reload Launch Frontend (If using a framework like React): cd frontend npm install && npm start
+5)Run Backend Server: uvicorn backend.app:app --reload

+6) Launch Frontend (If using a framework like React): cd frontend npm install && npm start